EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ##### Neonatal bacterial meningitis

 Here we have chosen to use neonatal bacterial meningitis (NBM) as an example.
 The disease, and the nature of its spread and treatment have numerous properties that can be simulated using the model.
 NBM can easily be spread within hospitals by medical staff and often has a deadly outcome [10], all of which can be simulated in the model.
-Furthermore, treatment involves a line of antibiotics, the last of which generally is treatment with meropenem, a carbapenem [11].
+Furthermore, treatment involves a line of antibiotics, the last of which generally is treatment with meropenem, a carbapenem - a diagram of the molecular structure of which is shown below [11].

 ![A diagram of the structure of meropenenm from https://commons.wikimedia.org/wiki/File:Meropenem-from-xtal-1992-3D-balls.png](C:\Users\egood\Desktop\modelling\writeup\diagrams\meropenem.png)